owncloud-archive/ocdev/README.rst

 Setting up a test instance for continuous integration
 =====================================================

+.. note:: Deprecated in ownCloud 8.1, use the occ install command

 To set up a test instance for continuous integration (e.g. on Travis-CI) run::

     ocdev setup core